Decauville: Metre-gauge equipment

-Decauville production in the field of metre-gauge track began around 1896 with a five-ton empty locomotive 020.
-Competition raging in this area, the company has a small but sufficiently versatile range.
+Decauville production in the field of metre-gauge track began around 1896 with a five-ton empty 0-4-0 locomotive.
+Competition was strong in this field, but the company's small range proved versatile.

-Thus in the 1897 catalogue, five types of locomotives are mentioned: from 13 to 23 tonnes in operation.
-A steam locomotive 030T was built in 1908 under the n° 512 for the line from Berck-Plage to Paris-Plage.
-On the towed equipment side, there are only two wagons: a "giraffe" tipping wagon and a flat ballast.
+Thus five locomotive types are mentioned in the 1897 catalogue, ranging from 13 to 23 tonnes in operation.
+A 0-6-0 steam locomotive was built in 1908 as No. 512 for the line from Berck-Plage to Paris-Plage.
+For nonpowered stock, there were only two wagons: a "giraffe" tipping wagon and a flat ballast.